About Us

 The fundraising initiatives ranged from knocking on businesses’ doors to holding lavish events which were the talk of Wellington, and had people queuing to get in the door.
 “People knew who we were and what we were doing, so we had to be brave and go after the big money.”

-Among Shirley’s highlights in the 50s was the first defibrillator the Ladies Auxiliary were able to purchase.
-“And would you know it, the first time it was used, it on one of my friends.
+Among Shirley’s highlights in the 50s was the first defibrillator the Ladies' Auxiliary were able to purchase.
+“And would you know it, the first time it was used, it was on one of my friends.
 It just goes to show you never know who will need the Free Ambulance,” she says.

 Looking back, Shirley says she sees the Ladies’ Auxiliary as very small in comparison to today’s operations—but it was the first step, and those volunteers’ efforts ensured Wellington Free remained free to the communities they cared about.